 I'm grateful that in my career to date I've had the chance to do a lot of interesting and

-an architect, a pro-from-Dover consultant, a CIO, a project manager, and nearly everything
+an architect, a pro-from-Dover consultant, a CIO, a project manager, Scrum Master, an agile coach, and nearly everything else you can be in software development.
+I've written parsers, compilers, device drivers,

 I've architected numerous systems from the modest to the 5-nines enterprise-class system.
 More to the point,